hckiang/bayesian-outlier-model/README.md

 # bayesian-outlier-model
-Some demos for incoorperating outlier detection in Gibbs sampling
+Some demos for incoorperating outlier detection into Bayesian normal mixtures model and Bayesian regression model.